 In general, you should be able to receive most of the green channels using a good antenna and some experimentation.

 - If you got a lot of green stations, congratulations you’re in good shape!
-You should do well with a Mohu Leaf antenna with RG6 cable or a Cable Cutter Aerowave if you want to get better reception of VHF (the Hi-V) channels.
+You should do well with a Mohu Leaf antenna with RG6 cable if you want to get better reception of VHF (the Hi-V) channels.
 More info here.

 - If you got just a few green and some yellow channels, an outdoor antenna is best, but you will get some channels with an indoor antenna.
-I would recommend the Mohu Leaf 50 with RG6 cable or a Cable Cutter Aerowave.
+I would recommend the Mohu Leaf 50 with RG6 cable.
 More info here.

 - If you go all yellow and orange channels, you’ll need an outdoor antenna

 - If you got all orange or red channels, or no channels, you should try to get free TV over the Internet

 My Recommended Indoor Antenna